 Obviously the committee is keen to hear from anybody with connections with family members or relatives having any memories of that time, this would enable us to collate family records, anecdotes and memorabillia connected with this period.
 The quality and scope of this project will depend on these contacts and it is hoped that when the commemorative programme gets underway there will be a substantial increase in public participation.

-There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel.
+There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel and an addenda.
 The Memorial is of almost unique design as it is a Cenotaph (meaning empty place) to remind us of the missing.
 It was unveiled on the 6th September 1924 by Lieutenant General Walter P. Braithwaite.

-Further details concerning the men represented on the panels are to be found in the Dewsbury War Book, a leather bound volume, tooled in gold leaf, this was commissioned by the then County Borough Council.
+Further details concerning the men represented on the panels are to be found in the Dewsbury Roll of Honour, a leather bound volume, inlaid with gold leaf, this was commissioned by the then County Borough Council.

 It is anticipated that the regular bulletins, published on the approximate date of the fatality, will generate a digitised database honouring the Fallen and available for consultation on line by future generations.

 Additionally Dewsbury produced two winners of the Victoria Cross